limadan/real-state-scrapper/docs/SCOPE.md

 ## 3. Core Features
 ### 3.1.
 User-Defined Search Criteria

-The user will be able to configure and save their search profiles with specific criteria, including but not limited to:
+The user will be able to configure and save his specific criteria, including but not limited to:
 - Location: Neighborhood, city, or zip code.
 - Price Range: Minimum and maximum cost (for rent or purchase).
 - Property Type: Apartment, house, condo, etc.